github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review.md

 Organization members with write access can also assign a pull request review to any person or team with read access to a repository.
 The requested reviewer or team will receive a notification that you asked them to review the pull request.
 If you request a review from a team and code review assignment is enabled, specific members will be requested and the team will be removed as a reviewer.
 For more information, see "[AUTOTITLE](/organizations/organizing-members-into-teams/managing-code-review-settings-for-your-team)."

-{% note %}
+> [!NOTE]

-**Note:** Pull request authors can't request reviews unless they are either a repository owner or collaborator with write access to the repository.
+> Pull request authors can't request reviews unless they are either a repository owner or collaborator with write access to the repository.

-{% endnote %}

 {% ifversion copilot-hadron %}